kelpabc123/UCSDCourseBot/README.md

  ## Project Status
  I just literally started, so this will take a while to set up.
 Current plans include implementing a web scraper (and the discord bot).
 Further additions to the bot might eventually include building a prerequisite tree for each class to identify key prerequisites.

+ ## Packages used
+ The packages used in this bot include
+ * BeautifulSoup
+ * Requests